Larkspurrr/newZork/README.md

 # zork
-# BOTH FILES SHOULD BE IN SAME FOLDER
+# ALL FILES SHOULD BE IN SAME FOLDER

-I'm guessing it's super messy and full of code that could be made smaller, but it's what I could come up with.
-My main goal is to finish the game first, and then polish it after.
-There is no way that the game could reach 600 lines of code.
+Actually super messy.
+I don't know how I even made this work though.
+It will be polished and compacted as time goes on, but i need a break for now.